 Q. How secure is my advance payment for my trip?

-Your payment is secured as it goes directly to the visa issuing agency (Department Of Immigration), which is a government organization.
+Your payment is secure.
 All tour operators are licensed by Department Of Tourism and they will step in to safe guard your interest if you have issues or concerns to be addressed.

 Q. What documents are required to apply for a visa?